Get started with insider risk management

 • Scan for potential insider risks before creating policies.
 You can conduct an evaluation of potential insider risks in your organization without configuring any insider risk policies.
 This evaluation can help your organization identify potential areas of higher user risk and help determine the type and scope of insider risk management policies you might want to configure.
 This evaluation may also help you determine needs for additional licensing or future optimization of existing policies.
 Analytics scan results may take up to 48 hours before insights are available as reports for review.
 To learn more about analytics insights, see Insider risk management settings: Analytics and check out the Insider Risk Management Analytics video to help understand how analytics can help accelerate the identification of potential insider risks and help you to quickly take action.

 • Receive real-time recommendations for indicator threshold settings.
 Manually tuning policies to reduce "noise" can be a very time-consuming experience that requires you to do a lot of trial and error to determine the desired configuration for your policies.
 If analytics is turned on, insider risk management can provide real-time recommendations for indicator thresholds.
-You can also manually adjust the provided recommendations and see in real time how many users will be brought into scope of the policy based on the changes you make.
+You can also manually adjust the provided recommendations and see in real time how many users are brought into scope of the policy based on the changes you make.
 Learn more about real-time indicator threshold recommendations

 Note